dyakonoff/cuba-validation/order-management.md

 * Customer: browser + editor with list of orders.
 * Order: browser + editor with order items.
 Actions:
-  * Automatically assign responsible manager to the user who creates an order.
   * Automatically calculate total price based on order items
   * When an order is created, corresponding stock is reduced.
 When an order is cancelled, stock is released back.
 * Order item editor.
 Actions: